Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 "Assembly" is an oft-abused term in the faucet industry.

-True, or "transformative" assembly occurs when a collection of parts and components is transformed into a faucet.
-"Screweriver assembly" is the attachment of a a few parts like handles or cartridges to an already existing faucet.
+True, or "transformative," assembly occurs when a collection of parts and components is transformed into a faucet.
+"Screwdriver assembly" is the attachment of a few parts like handles or cartridges to an already existing faucet.

 When a company talks about assembly, it is important to determine which kind of assembly is meant.
-Only transformative assembly justifies a company calling itself an assembler or manufacturer of faucets.
+Only transformative assembly justifies a company calling itself an or of faucets.

 Faucet Pricing

-Aquabrass faucets are priced at the mid-price level, venturing into luxury pricing at the high end.
-It is possible to buy an Aquabrass faucet for under $200.00.
-At the top end, prices for faucets in special finishes can climb to nearly $1,500 in the U.S. and somewhat higher in Canada.
+Aquabrass faucets are priced from mid-price to luxury pricing.
+It is possible to buy an Aquabrass faucet for under $350.00.
+At the top end, however, prices for faucets climb to nearly $3,400 in the U.S. without any custom features or finishes.

 There is a considerable price difference between the Italian faucets sold by Aquabrass in North America and the same faucets sold in Europe.